pengruijun/react-redux-typescript/README.md

 We also use yup as validator to work with Formik. https://github.com/jquense/yup npm install yup @types/yup

+As a SPA, we will use "React Router" to route our application

+npm install --save react-router-dom

 A explaination of JSX in React.

 Babel compiles JSX down to React.createElement() call.